Trump, U.S. House Speaker Ryan meet to discuss policy

-NEW YORK/WASHINGTON U.S. President-elect Donald Trump and the speaker of the U.S. House of Representatives, Paul Ryan, were meeting on Friday to discuss their policy agenda, a spokeswoman for Ryan said.
+NEW YORK/WASHINGTON (Reuters) - U.S. President-elect Donald Trump and the speaker of the U.S. House of Representatives, Paul Ryan, were meeting on Friday to discuss their policy agenda, a spokeswoman for Ryan said.

 The spokeswoman, AshLee Strong, gave no details.
 Officials in Trump's team said the meeting was taking place but did not elaborate.